PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - Chunk World + JobSystem/Lecture/english.md

 }
 ```

 The offset in this case is half of the total world size, now you may think just `Data.worldSize / 2` will work but remember `Data.worldSize` is the number of chunks, not the actual world's size.
-Change the name to `Data.chunkNum` for clarity from now on.

 If you make a new gameObject and set it as the "center" property for the `JobWorld` script then hit play you should be able to have a working recycling chunk system!
 Move the center around to see the chunks follow!

 ![screenshot chunk recycling](/Assets/screenshot_chunk_recycling.png)

-You will see choppy mismatched meshes because we aren't redrawing them.
+You will see the chunks being recycled byt their meshes will not be redrawn.

 Move all the recycling code into its own function, and then call that function in `Update()`.